-Interim Chief of Police Michael Panzarella began his current role on July 1, 2021.
+Chief of Police Michael Panzarella began his current role on October 15, 2021.
+He previously held the interim Chief of Police role starting in July 2021.

 He was born and raised in Raleigh, and enrolled in Carteret Community College after high school.
 Michael earned an associate degree in criminal justice and basic law enforcement certification.
 Michael holds an Advanced Law Enforcement Certification from North Carolina Sheriff’s Education and Training Standards Commission, a Criminal Investigation Certificate from The North Carolina Justice Academy, a School Resource Officer Certificate from The North Carolina Justice Academy, and a General Instructor Certification from the North Carolina Criminal Justice Education and Training Standards Commission.
 In addition, he is a graduate of the International Association of Chiefs of Police “Leadership through Police Organizations” leadership program.
 He has also served as Secretary, Vice President, and President of the North Carolina Homicide Investigator’s Association.